johnholdun/activitypub-server/README.md

 ruby -e "require './environment'; ParseInbox.call"
 ```

 This command will parse all new activities and exit.
-If there is a problem parsing an activity, its `errros` column will be populated with helpful information; this item will be ignored on subsequent runs and manual intervention will be required.
+If there is a problem parsing an activity, its `errors` column will be populated with helpful information; this item will be ignored on subsequent runs and manual intervention will be required.
 There's no built-in mechanism for running this parser continuously yet, but a frequent cron job might do the trick.

 There's another process for delivering activities that are added to your local outbox.
 You can have this clear out a batch of outbox items in a similar way to the inbox queue: